 About 43% of women in the United States experience sexual dysfunction, especially after childbirth and during menopause.
-If you have persistent pain during sex or unexpected urine leaks due to pelvic floor dysfunction, you can find help at Triggered Physical Therapy in Arlington, Texas.
+If you have persistent pain during sex or unexpected urine leaks due to pelvic floor dysfunction, you can find help at Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas.
 Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, use physical therapy techniques to improve your pelvic floor health and relieve symptoms that interfere with your sexual health.
 Call to schedule a consultation or book an appointment online today.

 Your pelvic floor functions in different ways.
 Primarily, the muscles in your pelvic floor support your internal organs, including your bladder and uterus.
 Your pelvic floor also regulates pressure that builds up in your pelvis when you cough or lift heavy objects and helps you hold in your urine and feces.